BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 1:3 And God said: "Let there be light."
 Then there was light.
 1:3 And God said, Let there be light; and there was light.
+1:3 And God said, Let there be light: and there was light.

 1:4 And God saw the light, that it was good: and God divided the light from the darkness.